billyzkid/untitled/CONTRIBUTING.md

 ## Cutting a release

 1. Tag each merged pull request in the release with the relevant [milestone](https://github.com/billyzkid/untitled/milestones) and then close the milestone
-2. Tag each merged pull request in the release with one or more [labels](https://github.com/billyzkid/untitled/labels) starting with `change:` to indicate the change(s) included in the PR
+2. Tag each merged pull request in the release with one or more [labels](https://github.com/billyzkid/untitled/labels) starting with `change:` to indicate the type of change(s) included in the PR
 3. Update the changelog:
   * Create a [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
   * Create a .env file in the root folder containing the following line: `GITHUB_API_TOKEN=[YOUR TOKEN]`